 Copyright © Nucleus Medical Media, Inc.

-- Complications of endoscopic retrograde cholangiopancreatography (ERCP) —procedure to treat or diagnose problems of the pancreas
+- Complications of endoscopic retrograde cholangiopancreatography (ERCP)

 Risk Factors ^

-Factors that may increase the risk of having acute pancreatitis include:
+Any of the following may increase the risk of acute pancreatitis:

 Symptoms may include:

-- Pain may spread into the upper back
+- May spread into the upper back

 - Nausea and vomiting

 You will be asked about your symptoms and past health.
 An exam will be done.
 The doctor will check your belly for swelling and pain.
 You may be asked about your alcohol use and current medicine.

 The doctor may suspect pancreatitis based on your pain.
 Other tests will help to make the diagnosis.
 Tests may include: